Subcubic graphs without eigenvalues in $(-1, 1)$: Introduction

 In their work, Guo and Royle asked for a classification of connected subcubic graphs, that is, connected graphs of maximum degree at most $3$, without eigenvalues in $(-1, 1)$.
 They observed that their techniques do not directly extend beyond cubic graphs, but identified several subcubic graphs without eigenvalues in $(-1,1)$, including two infinite families arising from modifications of the Koll\'ar--Sarnak graphs, as well as four sporadic examples.

 Our main result answers the question raised by Guo and Royle in the complementary setting of connected subcubic graphs that are not cubic.
+While \cite{GR26} uses computer-assisted methods, our proof is purely theoretical.

-\begin{theorem} The family of connected subcubic graphs that are not cubic and have no eigenvalues in $(-1,1)$ consists of the bipartite graphs $\hjn$ for $n \ge 1$ in \cref{fig:bipartite-girth-4}, the non-bipartite graphs $\hjn'$ for $n \ge 1$ in \cref{fig:non-bipartite}, and eight sporadic examples --- the single-edge graph $K_2$, the triangle graph $K_3$, the two graphs in \cref{fig:bipartite-girth-4-sporadic}, and the four graphs in \cref{fig:bipartite-girth-6}. \end{theorem}
+\begin{theorem} The family of connected subcubic graphs that are not cubic and have no eigenvalues in $(-1,1)$ consists of the bipartite graphs $\hjn$ for $n \ge 1$ in \cref{fig:bipartite-girth-4}, the non-bipartite graphs $\hjn'$ for $n \ge 1$ in \cref{fig:non-bipartite}, and seven sporadic examples --- the single-edge graph $K_2$, the triangle graph $K_3$, the graph in \cref{fig:bipartite-girth-4-sporadic}, and the four graphs in \cref{fig:bipartite-girth-6}. \end{theorem}